ionStici/frontend/2-css/units.md

 }
 ```

 **Pixels:** with pixels we override the default browser font-size setting, that the user can manually change in the browser settings.
 With pixels we remove the ability for users to adjust the website based on their own preference, the root font-size will not be affected by that anymore.
-We should use percentages.
+We should use percentages instead.

 **Percentages:** in this case, the user doesn't lose the ability to change the default font-size in the browser, the user can increase or decrease all the measurements on the page based on their change.